dustinpfister/blog_posts/_posts/js-math-random.md

 }
 ```

-Whe I run this script the result is random numbers being lodged out to the console between and including 1 to 10, but no number ever repeats.
-That is until of course I call the reset method of the hat.
+When I run this script the result is random numbers being lodged out to the console between and including 1 to 10, but no number ever repeats.
+That is until of course I call the start method of the hat object that is returned with the create hat method.

 ## 7 - Conclusion